 - primary, middle, secondary, all-through and special schools

 - sixth-form colleges

 There can be more than one Teaching School in an area.

 Working with Teaching Schools

-Strategic partners do not have to meet the teaching school eligibility criteria but is required to demonstrate competence and capacity to provide high-quality support in a particular area.
+Strategic partners do not have to meet the Teaching School eligibility criteria but are required to demonstrate competence and capacity to provide high-quality support in a particular area.
 This might include initial teacher training, continuing professional development or leadership development provision.